Hamada92/todo_ddd/README.md

 this format is compliant with JSON API requirement.

-To get a specific page of record, pass the query param `page`, e.g. `localhost:3000/api/v1/tasks?page=2`
+To get a specific page of records, pass the query param `page`, e.g. `localhost:3000/api/v1/tasks?page=2`

 # Errors

 If an api operation is not successful, the errors are rendered as json and a status code 422 is returned.

 # Notes